 The Company limits other benefits to a minimum.
-Typical elements are a car allowance (there are no Company cars provided to the members of the Executive Board), a contribution towards health insurance premiums as well as long-term service awards in line with Company policy, as offered to other employees.
+Typical elements are a car allowance (there are no Company cars provided to the members of the Executive Board), a contribution towards health insurance premiums (below CHF 4 000 per annum) as well as long-term service awards related to the 25 and 40 years of service to the Company, in line with Company policy, as offered to other employees.
 Those Executive Board members who have been transferred to Switzerland from other Nestlé locations can receive benefits in line with the Nestlé Corporate Expatriation Policy.